We’ve gained a good understanding of assignment as a tool in modeling, as well

 time in our simulated world from the sequence of events that take place during

 evaluation.
-Indeed, because of the presence of delay
+Indeed, because of the presence of delay there may be

 little relation between simulated time in the model and the order of events